Mongols: Mongol Empire

-The destruction of Uyghur Khaganate by the Kirghiz resulted in the end of Turkic dominance in Mongolia.
+The destruction of the Uyghur Khaganate by the Kirghiz resulted in the end of Turkic dominance in Mongolia.
 According to historians, Kirghiz were not interested in assimilating newly acquired lands; instead, they controlled local tribes through various manaps (tribal leaders).
 The Khitans occupied the areas vacated by the Turkic Uyghurs bringing them under their control.
 The Yenisei Kirghiz state was centered on Khakassia and they were expelled from Mongolia by the Khitans in 924.
 Beginning in the 10th century, the Khitans, under the leadership of Abaoji, prevailed in several military campaigns against the Tang dynasty's border guards, and the Xi, Shiwei and Jurchen nomadic groups.

 Remnants of the Liao dynasty led by Yelü Dashi fled west through Mongolia after being defeated by the Jurchen-led Jin dynasty and founded the Qara Khitai (Western Liao dynasty) in 1124 while still maintaining control over western Mongolia.
 In 1218, Genghis Khan incorporated the Qara Khitai after which the Khitan passed into obscurity.
 Some remnants surfaced as the Qutlugh-Khanid dynasty (1222–1306) in Iran and the Dai Khitai in Afghanistan.
-With the expansion of the Mongol Empire, the Mongolic peoples settled over almost all Eurasia and carried on military campaigns from the Adriatic Sea to Indonesian Java and from Japan to Palestine (Gaza).
+With the expansion of the Mongol Empire, the Mongolic people settled over almost all Eurasia and carried on military campaigns from the Adriatic Sea to Indonesian Java and from Japan to Palestine.
 They simultaneously became Padishahs of Persia, Emperors of China, and Great Khans of the Mongols, and one (Al-Adil Kitbugha) became Sultan of Egypt.
 The Mongolic peoples of the Golden Horde established themselves to govern Russia by 1240.
 By 1279, they conquered the Song dynasty and brought all of China proper under the control of the Yuan dynasty.

-With the breakup of the empire, the dispersed Mongolic peoples quickly adopted the mostly Turkic cultures surrounding them and were assimilated, forming parts of Afghanistan's Hazaras, Azerbaijanis, Uzbeks, Karakalpaks, Tatars, Bashkirs, Turkmens, Uyghurs, Nogays, Kyrgyzs, Kazakhs, Caucasaus peoples, Iranian peoples and Moghuls; linguistic and cultural Persianization also began to be prominent in these territories.
+With the breakup of the empire, the dispersed Mongolic peoples quickly adopted the mostly Turkic cultures surrounding them and were assimilated, forming parts of Afghanistan's Hazaras, Azerbaijanis, Uzbeks, Karakalpaks, Tatars, Bashkirs, Turkmens, Uyghurs, Nogais, Kyrgyzs, Kazakhs, Caucasus peoples, Iranian peoples and Moghuls; linguistic and cultural Persianization also began to be prominent in these territories.
 Some Mongols assimilated into the Yakuts after their migration to northern Siberia and about 30% of Yakut words have Mongol origin.
 However, remnants of the Yuan imperial family retreated north to Mongolia in 1368, retaining their language and culture.
 There were 250,000 Mongols in southern China and many Mongols were massacred by the rebel army.
 The survivors were trapped in southern China and eventually assimilated.
 The Dongxiangs, Bonans, Yugur and Monguor people were invaded by the Ming dynasty.